Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 DCL (Data Control Language): These statements are used to set privileges such as Grant and Revoke database access permission to the specific user.

+62. Which of the following SQL statements are DDL

+DDL statements include:

+ALTER Statements

+CREATE Statements

+DROP Statements

+TRUNCATE TABLE